Setup and Orientation

 # Show command help

-gkc wikibase --help
+gkc mash --help

-# Read-only conformance check against foundation profiles
+# Read-only revision check against Data Distillery Wikibase

 5. Choose a Starting Workflow